cphazen/dungeon-master-kit/Children-of-the-Village/Setting.md

 Mother of missing child, gossip, worried

-She has a boy and a girl, Tye and Gala.
+She has a boy and a girl, Elirc and Gala (7).
 Tye went missing several nights ago.
 Gala will disappear the first nights.
 She gossips about everyone, partly to deal with her loss, and warns the adventures about listening to Manric.

 Gossips about
 - Arranged marriage between mayor and wife